civility0/tabula_recta/README.md

 # tabula_recta
-Python implementation autokey cipher for CYPR-7373
+Python implementation of the autokey cipher for CYPR-7373